 Following the latest actuarial valuation in 2020, the Investment Strategy was revised and updated to reflect the results.
-This work was presented to committee for approval at the end of June 2021and implementation of the strategy has continued throughout the year.
+This work was presented to committee for approval at the end of June 2021, updated in September 2022 and implementation of the strategy has continued throughout the year.